RGGH/BeautifulSoup/README.md

      response = client.get(iurl) # this is in place of "requests.get(iurl)

- # Get all ropdown values from html
+ # Get all dropdown values from html
     from bs4 import BeautifulSoup
     import requests